paloukari/OrcaDetector/final_report.md

 Mel spectrograms are commonly used representations of audio signals, as they are more classifiable by deep learning models than the original audio waveforms.
 They have been used as a feature representation in deep learning models for the classification of whale acoustic signals, and also for automated classification of bird species.
 However, we believe our work is unique in that we simultaneously attempt to classify a large number of marine mammal species (38), generally with very good results.

-We also have collected "noise" data from multiple live streaming hydrophones in order to create a supervised "Noise" training set, which is important in that it can be used in combination with the actual marine mammal training data to enable the model to predict when _none of the species_ are present in a given audio sample.
+We also have collected "noise" data from multiple live streaming hydrophones in different locations in order to create a supervised "Noise" training set.
+This is important in that it can be used in combination with the actual marine mammal training data to enable the model to predict when _none of the species_ are present in a given audio sample.
 This is important for real-life applications, as we would generally expect a hydrophone to not be picking up marine mammal audio most of the time.

 We also demonstrate that our model, once trained on a cloud virtual machine can then be deployed to a disconnected edge computing device for inference (the TX2).
 When a positive prediction is made, we also capture the audio signal, which could enable further future analysis.

 ## Model Architecture

-We used a model architecture named "[VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish)", developed by Google, along with pretrained weights trained on a subset of Google's AudioSet with 2 million human-labeled 10-second YouTube video clips, with labels taken from an ontology of more than 600 audio event classes.
+We use a model architecture named "[VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish)", developed by Google, along with pretrained weights trained on a subset of Google's AudioSet with 2 million human-labeled 10-second YouTube video clips, with labels taken from an ontology of more than 600 audio event classes.
 This model gets its name from the fact that it's based on the common [VGG](https://arxiv.org/abs/1409.1556) architecture for image classification.

 After instantiating the model with Google's pretrained weights, we apply a distant supervision approach by treating those weights as a "warm start" for a model with additional layers built on top of the original VGGish layers.
 We also continue to update the weights in the core VGGish layers when we train on our supervised marine mammal training set.